exercism/configlet/README.md

   -c, --check                  Check if there are missing tests.
 Doesn't update the tests.
 Terminates with a non-zero exit code if one or more tests are missing
   -m, --mode <mode>            What to do with missing test cases.
 Allowed values: c[hoose], i[nclude], e[xclude] -o, --verbosity <verbosity>  The verbosity of output.
-Allowed values: q[uiet], n[ormal], d[etailed] -h, --help                   Show this help message and exit -v, --version                Show this tool's version information and exit
+Allowed values: q[uiet], n[ormal], d[etailed] -p, --probSpecsDir <dir>     Use this `problem-specifications` directory, rather than cloning temporarily -h, --help                   Show this help message and exit -v, --version                Show this tool's version information and exit
 ```